Frequently Asked Questions

 You can definitely add too much oil to leather.
 We do not want the leather to be completely saturated and dripping with oils - we want just enough to keep it supple.

 I just bought a waxed canvas good from you, now what?

 Congratulations!
 Your waxed canvas good is made to last years of use.
 First, what is waxed canvas?
 It's exactly as it sounds, canvas is impregnated with wax to add a level of water repellency, protection, and durability.
 One of the beautiful things about waxed canvas is that it behaves like leather - with use and over time a patina will form on the canvas.
 And just like leather, you can treat your waxed canvas to keep it in peak shape throughout the years.
 Lucky for us, it's a simple process to re-wax your good.

 DO NOT put your waxed canvas goods in a washing machine - hand clean only.
 To clean the waxed canvas, brush off any excess dirt with a soft brush first.
 After that you can use a mild soap with cold water and spot treat if there's stubborn dirt spots.

 Do you accept returns or exchanges?

 Yes, on a case by case basis.
-I want everyone to be pleased with their purchase, so if something doesn't feel right with your newly acquired Owl Creek Handmade good, please contact me right away!
+I want everyone to be pleased with their purchase, so if something doesn't feel right with your newly acquired Owl Creek Supply good, please contact me right away!